-It follows from Table 1 that choosing an adjusted machine maximizes the parties' joint surplus, and the parties therefore agree to as much.
-It further follows that, if the courts’ interpretation is always accurate, the parties' expected joint surplus is 100.
+It follows from Table 1 that choosing an adjusted machine maximizes the parties’ joint surplus, and the parties therefore agree to this.
+It further follows that, if the courts’ interpretations are always accurate, the parties’ expected joint surplus is 100.
 Here, however, inaccuracy in interpretation decreases the parties’ joint surplus, even when courts are unbiased.
-For example, if there is a .5 probability that the court will enforce the correct interpretation, and a .25 probability it will enforce each of the two other interpretations, the parties' expected joint surplus would be reduced to 70.
+For example, if there is a probability of 0.50 that the court will enforce the correct interpretation, and a probability of 0.25 that it will enforce each of the two other interpretations, the parties' expected joint surplus would be reduced to 70.

-The example fits Schwartz and Scott (2003) definition of an unbiased interpretation as applied to the buyer.
-If courts are as likely to err in favor of the buyer (i.e., interpret the term as requiring the seller to provide a “custom-made machine”) as they are likely to err to her determinant (i.e., interpret as the term as requiring the seller to provide an “off-the-shelf machine”), the buyer’s expected profit will be unaffected by the degree of variance in interpretation.
+The example fits the definition by Schwartz and Scott (2003) of an unbiased interpretation as applied to the buyer.
+If courts are as likely to err in favor of the buyer (i.e., interpret the term as requiring the seller to provide a “custom-made machine”) as they are likely to err to her determinant (i.e., interpret the term as requiring the seller to provide an “off-the-shelf machine”), the buyer’s expected profit will be unaffected by the degree of variance in interpretation.

 Nevertheless, the example clearly illustrates the more general argument that sophisticated parties value accuracy in the interpretation of surplus maximizing terms, because it increases the joint surplus and, by extension, each party’s profits.
 Put differently, parties would invest in increasing courts’ accuracy beyond the unbiased benchmark, as long as the benefits of greater accuracy outweigh its costs.

-A further implication of the above is that, because errors in the interpretation of surplus maximizing terms reduce the parties’ joint surplus, the definition of an unbiased interpretive outcome as applied to purely distributive terms not longer holds.
+A further implication of the above is that, because errors in the interpretation of surplus maximizing terms reduce the parties’ joint surplus, the definition of an unbiased interpretive outcome as applied to purely distributive terms no longer holds.
 We saw earlier that, for purely distributive terms, we can define an unbiased interpretation as one that does not affect the buyer’s (or the seller’s) expected profit.
-That is, because when the court is unbiased, it is as likely to error in favor of the seller as it is likely to error is to favor the buyer, and the interpretive errors are symmetrical, meaning that any gains enjoyed by one party are off-set by the detriments suffered by the other party.
+That is because, when the court is unbiased, it is as likely to err in favor of the seller as the buyer, and the interpretive errors are symmetrical, meaning that any gains enjoyed by one party are offset by the detriments suffered by the other party.

 When interpretive errors reduce the joint surplus, however, the surplus to be divided between the parties is (by definition) smaller.
 Therefore, the gains from the mistake enjoyed by one party are necessarily smaller than the determinants suffered by the other party.
 Thus, if courts are as likely to err on either side, the expected profits of at least one party would be smaller than its profit when courts are always accurate.